🔥 Recently Launched : AON, SHRM and Vantage Circle Partnered Annual Rewards and Recognition Report 2024-25

 Technology

-In the technology industry, rewards and recognition programs can help to attract and retain top talent, boost employee morale, and increase innovation.
+In the technology industry, recognition program can help to attract and retain top talent, boost employee morale, and increase innovation.

 A joint study by Gallup and Workhuman found that with the right recognition practices with employees, 56 percent are less likely to be looking for external job opportunities; 73 percent are less likely to feel burned out on the job and are five times more likely to see a path to grow at their organizations.